- Undergraduate Students

 Culture and Nightlife

 - Celebrated as a truly global city, with a diverse cultural mix, iconic landmarks and a unique energy, London is an exuberant and exciting place to live.
-The local area is home to the Europe’s largest multi-arts conference venue, the Barbican, and famous performing arts venue, Sadler's Wells Theatre.
-Less than ten minutes' walk from City, students can find numerous cafés, restaurants, galleries, nightclubs and cinemas.
+City’s campus is located in the heart of London, only minutes from several central Underground stations.
+The local area is home to the Europe’s largest multi-arts conference venue, the Barbican and famous performing arts venue Sadler’s Wells Theatre.
+Less than 10 minutes’ walk from City, students can find numerous cafes, restaurants, galleries, night clubs and cinemas.

-- Cycling and walking is actively supported by the university to help reduce the environmental impact of travel, with a number of cycling initiatives including free monthly bike maintenance visits and free cycle training.
-Students benefit from the secured bike parking shed and helmet lockers available on campus; and for those who don’t have a bike, there are 11,500 public bikes at over 750 docking stations situated every 300 to 500 metres in London.
-Although there is still work to do in terms of safety, cycling is becoming the travel option of choice for many local residents.
+- City actively supports cycling and walking to reduce the environmental impact of travel generated by members of City’s community.
+There are a number of cycling initiatives run at the university which aim to reduce the carbon footprint.
+These include free monthly bike maintenance visits and free cycle training.
+Students can also benefit from the secured bike parking shed and helmet lockers available on campus.
+There are 11,500 public bikes at over 750 docking stations situated every 300 to 500 metres in London that students can also use.

-- The main airports serving London are Heathrow, Gatwick, Stansted and Luton, which together offer a huge choice for international and domestic destinations.
+- The main airports serving London are Heathrow, Gatwick, Stansted and Luton.
+This gives students a huge amount of choice for international and domestic destinations.